Directional Disruptive And Stabilizing Selection

 Q1: Can one mode of selection lead to another?

 A1: Yes, absolutely.
-For example, directional selection can lead to a new optimum phenotype, which then becomes subject to stabilizing selection, maintaining the newly favored trait.
+Because of that, for example, directional selection can lead to a new optimum phenotype, which then becomes subject to stabilizing selection, maintaining the newly favored trait.
 Or, changing environmental conditions can shift a population from stabilizing selection to disruptive selection, favoring diversification.

 Q2: How do we measure these selection modes in nature?